 Recommended dishes: The crab cakes are excellent, meat-heavy (that is, bread-light) and well seasoned; they pair nicely with a glass of the French rosé.
 Asian-style seared tuna – be sure to order it rare as we did – is also a fine choice.
 Disclosure: Our meal was provided to us as media.

 Where We Stayed in St. Maarten

-For the nine days we visited St. Maarten, our home was the Alegria Hotel, a member of Choice Hotels’ Ascend Collection of boutique hotels in Maho Bay, just walking distance from the famous beach where airplanes fly overhead to land at the Princess Juliana airport (See #4 above).
+For the nine days we visited St. Maarten, our home was the Alegria Boutique Hotel in Maho Bay, just walking distance from the famous beach where airplanes fly overhead to land at the Princess Juliana airport (See #4 above).
 Rooms are outfitted to facilitate comfortable longer stays (e.g., full kitchen, washing machine).
 Many are laid out like residence apartments with a dining table, living room, balcony and separate bedroom so as to provide a feeling of “coming home” at the end of the day.

 St. Maarten/St. Martin Practical Details

 While the island is divided into two countries, there are no border controls between them.
 The Dutch side is home to the major international airport (SXM, Princess Juliana) and cruise ship port, so it services most of the visitors coming to the island.
 However, there is a smaller airport, SFG (L’Esperance Airport Grand-Case) on the French side.
 To understand one difference, as residents tell us, “The Dutch side takes more influence from the United States.
 Anything goes here.”

 The French side is technically part of France, so it adheres to E.U. requirements.
 This means that building and development is more regulated; you'll often find fewer crowds.